-“Fayose is a son of a bitch.
+“Fayose is a son of abitch.”“Yes, he is our son of abitch.”

 The above statements came from an exchange between two users on a social network medium to express their opinions on the outcome of the Ekiti governorship election, which Ayodele Peter Fayose of the Peoples Democratic Party, PDP, emphatically won.
 As inappropriate as their language may sound, nobody can capture what has just happened in Ekiti State any better.